 - The axles are the rods that connect the wheels to the differential, allowing the wheels to rotate and move the vehicle.

 - The wheels are the circular components that contact the ground and allow the vehicle to move forward or backward.

-Vehicles come in various configurations including front-wheel drive, rear-wheel drive, 4-wheel drive (4WD) and all-wheel drive (AWD) – each one a different way to apply traction to the ground.
+- Vehicles come in various drivetrain configurations, including front-wheel drive, rear-wheel drive, 4-wheel drive (4WD) and all-wheel drive (AWD) – each one a different way to apply traction to the ground.